mirzoo/Adguarder-Pro/README.md

-# Adguarder-Pro
+# CleanEasy
-Blocker for iOS
+Cleaner for iOs